 Ideal product operating conditions: soil pH 6-8; soil temperature from 5 ˚C; air temperature 25 – 37 degrees heat; sufficient soil moisture, presence of organic matter, oxygen environment.

 If the recommended conditions are met, the operation begins immediately after spraying.
 Certain products may have a dual-mode of action: primary and secondary.
-Products such as Fosfix Plus, Bacto-K, Bactoforce, and Ruinex take effect as soon as they enter the plant or the soil (the initial action).
+Products such as Fosfix Plus, Bacto-K, Bactoforce, and Ruinex take effect as soon as they reach the plant or the soil (the initial action).
 The primary action is determined by all biologically active substances already present in the biological product.
 5-10 days later (under the right conditions) these products reach their peak of secondary action.
 All other products without primary and secondary operation are distinguished, begin to operate (under optimal conditions) after 24 hours, and reach their peak after 5-10 days.

 At pH 4.0-5.0, microorganisms act, but a higher rate of the product is required.

 Under ideal conditions, the biological product starts to work after 24 hours and reaches a peak within 5-10 days (another 2-4 weeks the microorganisms are the most active).
 Later (highly dependent on the natural conditions), the activity gradually weakens within 4-6 weeks (microorganisms die, leaving nutrients to the plants, or mutate and no longer perform their functions).
 The total biological activity occurs from 1 to 3 months.